-Our share register is currently kept by American Stock Transfer & Trust Company, LLC, which acts as transfer agent and registrar.
+Our share register is currently kept by American Stock Transfer & Trust Company, LLC., which acts as transfer agent and registrar.
 The share register reflects only record owners of our shares.
+Swiss law does not recognize fractional shares.

 COMPARISON OF SWISS LAW AND DELAWARE LAW